geoscixyz/gpg/content/electromagnetics/electromagnetic_basic_principles.rst

 Basic Principles
 ****************

+Purpose: This section provides the key components to understand the electromagnetic experiment.
+As briefly summarized in the :ref:`Introduction<electromagnetic_introduction>` section, theelectromagnetic survey requires a magnetic or electric source.
+Rocks inside the earth respond to the electric and magnetic field and give rise to secondary fields.
 Electrical force can be generated, in two ways:

-1. battery (Each terminal of the battery can be thought of as storing a positive or negative charge.
+1. Battery (Each terminal of the battery can be thought of as storing a positive or negative charge.
 The "voltage" of the battery is directly proportional to the amount of stored charge).
 Upon completion of the circuit there will be an electric field :math:`\vec{E}` (volts/m) set up in the body.